theopenlane/core/config/README.md

 ## Regenerating

 If you've made changes to the code in this code base (specifically interfaces referenced in the `config.go`) and want to regenerate the configuration, run `task config:generate`

+## Token key configuration

+JWT signing keys are provided via the `token.keys` map.
+Each entry maps a ULID (`kid`) to the path of a PEM encoded RSA private key.
+Keys can also be supplied through the environment variable `CORE_AUTH_TOKEN_KEYS` using a comma separated list in the form `kid=/path/key.pem`.
+When running inside Kubernetes you can mount a secret containing one or more PEM files and set `CORE_AUTH_TOKEN_KEYDIR` to the mount path to automatically load all keys from that directory.
+When `CORE_AUTH_TOKEN_KEYDIR` is set the server also watches the directory for changes and reloads the key set without needing a restart.

+To rotate keys, create a new PEM file with a new ULID in the directory or update the `CORE_AUTH_TOKEN_KEYS` variable with the additional entry.
+Keep the previous key until all issued tokens expire.